RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   Always remember that **you should associate IAM roles to EC2 instances**

-- AWS Secrets Manager
+## AWS Secrets Manager

 AWS Secrets Manager is a secrets management service that helps you protect access to your applications, services, and IT resources.
 This service enables you to rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.

 - You can rotate secrets on a schedule or on demand by using the Secrets Manager console, AWS SDK, or AWS CLI.
 - With Secrets Manager, you can store, retrieve, manage, and rotate your secrets, including database credentials, API keys, and other secrets.
 When you create a secret using Secrets Manager, it’s created and managed in a Region of your choosing.
 Although scoping secrets to a Region is a security best practice, there are scenarios such as disaster recovery and **cross-Regional redundancy that require replication of secrets across Regions**.
 Secrets Manager now makes it possible for you to easily replicate your secrets to one or more Regions to support these scenarios

-- AWS Systems Manager Parameter Store
+## AWS Systems Manager Parameter Store

 no auto rotation for keys

-- AWS Key Management Service (AWS KMS)
+## AWS Key Management Service (AWS KMS)

+- Server-side encryption with AWS KMS keys (SSE-KMS)

+  SSE-KMS allows you to use keys that are managed by the AWS Key Management Service (KMS) to encrypt your data at rest.
+KMS is a fully managed service that makes it easy to create and control the encryption keys used to encrypt your data.
+With automatic key rotation enabled, KMS will automatically create a new key for you on a regular basis, typically every year, and use it to encrypt your data.
+This simplifies the key rotation process and reduces the operational burden on your team.

 - aws:PrincipalOrgID